SirKitboard/sirkitboard.github.io/tutorials/python.md

 ## Functions

-You’re already familiar with the print(), input(), and len() functions from the previous chapters.
+You’re already familiar with the print(), input(), and len() functions from the previous sections.
 Python provides several builtin functions like these, but you can also write your own functions.
 A function is like a mini-program within a program.

 To better understand how functions work, let’s create one.
 Type this program into the file editor and save it as helloFunc.py: